 Our dedicated volunteers and members have contributed untold hours to create a myriad of exhibits in over a dozen buildings.

 Power Loom Building.1920 Crompton & Knowles 180 D Power Loom at the Town of Newfane Historical Society's Country Village.
 Demonstration of how the Loom makes felt for paper making industry. (photo not available)

 W. G. Hall, General Merchandise.
-Our country store, donated by Charles and Estelle Russell was moved to Museum property by a team of society members.
-Many hours of hard work followed to convert from a storage building to a typical old time country store.
+Our country store, donated by Charles and Estelle Russell was moved to the property by a team of society members.
+Many hours of hard work followed to convert it from a storage building to an old time country store.

 The building is wonderfully displayed, giving the real look and feel of a general store in the 19th century.
 During our Apple Festivals you can purchase a variety of baked goods, candies and apple products.

 Hrvol House Museum (Log Cabin).
 Donated by John & Helen Hrvol in 1977.
 The family also donated the property on which the Country Village is located.
 This museum hosts the largest and most extensive collection of artificats owned by the society.
 It is currently closed for extensive renovations.

 School House.
 This building was donated by the Corwin Cemetery Association, where it was originally used as a shed.
 It was remodeled by society members to represent an old one-room schoolhouse.
 It houses a wonderful array of old schoolhouse artifacts and information on the local school's history.

 C.H.
 Manhardt Powered Machinery Building.
 This machine shop, located in the West Complex, is always busy with hands on learning during our Apple Festivals.
 Come inside and see various old machinery humming and buzzing while working.
 Grab a corn cob and help our society members with the largest of the machines as you learn the process of corn milling.